-The LTER Network Communications Office (NCO) facilitates both internal and external communications for the LTER Network.
+The LTER Network Office (LNO) facilitates both internal and external communications for the LTER Network.
 With over 2000 scientists working on questions that range from coral resilience to the role of fire in carbon storage, no single office could provide an exhaustive catalog of LTER science.
-Rather, the NCO aims to raise the profile of the Network as a whole and illuminate the role that LTER sites play in integrating short-term studies with long-term observations, serving as magnets for collaboration and education, and providing context and expertise for stakeholders and the scientific community.
+Rather, the LNO aims to raise the profile of the Network as a whole and illuminate the role that LTER sites play in integrating short-term studies with long-term observations, serving as magnets for collaboration and education, and providing context and expertise for stakeholders and the scientific community.

-Communication-related activities of the NCO:
+Communication-related activities of the LNO:

 Web site.
-The NCO hosts and maintains the LTER web site, the LTER Intranet, the LTER photo gallery, and a Network events calendar.
+The LNO hosts and maintains the LTER web site, the LTER Intranet, the LTER photo gallery, and a Network events calendar.
 Please contact email@example.com to update information or to discuss ideas for new stories or features.

 - NSF Science Communications Officer Cheryl Dybas works directly with LTER investigators and their university news offices to develop and distribute news releases on major publications.
 Please contact Cheryl, or ask your press office to do so, as soon as you know a paper has been accepted for publication.
 Adequate lead time is critical for distributing press releases while the media is still interested.

 Science spotlights.
-By writing stories, creating maps, videos and data visualizations, the NCO helps make the scientific discoveries of the LTER Network accessible to resource managers, decision makers, educators, and reporters seeking background.
+By writing stories, creating maps, videos and data visualizations, the LNO helps make the scientific discoveries of the LTER Network accessible to resource managers, decision makers, educators, and reporters seeking background.
 Whether working with researchers and outreach managers at individual sites to spotlight a recent finding or explaining the importance of a new synthesis emerging from a working group, we aim for clear, accurate, engaging and visually compelling communication.